rage/java-programming/data/part-3/2-lists.md

 <sample-output>

-Can we find first? true
+Is the first found? true
 Second was found
 Second can still be found